matrix-org/matrix-appservice-bridge/docs/platforms.md

 In terms of installation platforms, we support as a baseline:

-- Installation onto a host directly (via git) on Windows, Mac, Linux.
+- Installation onto a host directly (via git) on (x86_64) Windows, Mac, Linux.
+  - Note, some distros will package ancient versions of Node.JS.
+For these, we recommend you use a solution like [nodesource](https://github.com/nodesource/distributions) or [nvm](https://github.com/nvm-sh/nvm)
 - Docker (x86_64) on Windows, Mac, Linux.

+Testing is primarily done on Debian Linux machines, and so should work for distributions based on or similar to that.
+Other distributions, platforms and architectures are considered best-effort.

 Support for other architectures is something we aim to do, for instance ARM but at the moment this is best-effort.

 In a few cases, bridges also have a maintained version on npm but this is not universally true.